Chicago/Turabian Basics: Footnotes

 Introduction, afterword, foreword, or preface:

-Scott R Sanders, introduction to Tounchstone Anthology of Contemporary Creative Nonfiction: Work from 1970 to Present, ed.
+- Scott R. Sanders, introduction to Touchstone Anthology of Contemporary Creative Nonfiction: Work from 1970 to Present, ed.
 Lex Williford and Michael Martone (New York: Simon & Schuster, 2007), x-xii.

 Article in a periodical: